dmitrybaltin/FunctionalBT/README.md

 5. **Minimal and highly readable code**
    The simplest version of the library, containing only classic nodes, is just a single .cs file with several tens lines (excluding comments).

+## Requirements
+C# 9 (Unity 2021.2 and later) is required because of using static anonymous delegates.

 ## Installation

 1. Create a Unity project (Unity 2021.2 or later is required).